KevinMiller77/DulocCastle/README.md

-# SwiftyScep
+# DulocCastle

-Swifty Scep is a SCEP client written in Swift.
+DulocCastle is a general cryptographic library written in Swift.

 [![Swift Version][swift-image]][swift-url] [![License][license-image]][license-url]

-I was looking for a nice SCEP client that easily interfaces with Apple CommonCrypto and Keychain.
+I was looking for a nice cryptographic library that easily interfaces with Apple CommonCrypto and Keychain.
 I couldn't find anything that really got the job done so I've decided to take a crack at it myself.

 The intention of this library is that it will not depend on any other libraries and will be fully self contained.
-Therefore - it will be more than just a SCEP client.
-It will also be a fully loaded PKI library that is able to create most PKI structures.
+It will be a fully loaded PKI library that will support the most common cryptpgraphic structures and functions.

-A lot of inspiration was taken from the [ASN1 Swift](https://github.com/tikhop/ASN1Swift)
+A lot of inspiration for the creation of this library was BouncyCastle in Java and it's lack of existence in Swift.

 ## Features
 ### PKI Features
-#### ASN.1 Reader (0.1.0)
+#### ASN.1 Decoder (0.1.0)
 - [ ] Reading ASN.1 BER/DER/CER format
 - [ ] Conversion of ASN.1 data to Swift types
 - [ ] Ease of use functionality for ASN.1 traversal (probably with dictionaries)

-#### ASN.1 Writer (0.2.0)
+#### ASN.1 Encoder (0.2.0)
-- [ ] Encoding bytes using the ASN.1 BER encoding format
+- [ ] Encoding bytes using the ASN.1 BER/DER encoding format
 - [ ] Easy insertion of new bytes to already written structure
 - [ ] Composition of structured and nested types
 - [ ] Wrapping of existing structures

-#### General PKI (0.4.0)
+#### General PKI Structures (0.4.0)
 - [x] PEM to DER Conversion (0.3.1)
 - [x] DER to PEM Conversion (0.3.1)
 - [x] RSA and ECC key generation (Apple SecKey/Secure Enclave) (0.3.2)